-1. Noise canceling headphones
+1. Noise cancelling headphones

 Digital nomad jobs require a lot of remote meetings.
 Even though you definitely have a pair of headphones with yourself, you can advance by upgrading to noise canceling level.
-The market offers a lot of competitively good noise canceling headphones, so here’s the list of the best ones:
+The market offers a lot of competitively good noise cancelling headphones, so here’s the list of the best ones:

 Why do you need one?